ECCC-MSC/open-data/docs/msc-data/nwp_hrdps-north/readme_hrdps-north-datamart_en.md

 * __HH__: UTC run time [00, 12]
 * __hhh__ : Forecast hour [000, 001, 002, ..., 048]

-A 24-hour history is kept in these directories.

 Note: Some weather elements on the grid algorithms ("WEonG") require variable values at `t-1`, so in order to standardize data supply, forecast times start at 001h.

 ## Technical specification of grids